-Most marketers, you see, place a high priority on application performance measures.
+Most marketers place a high priority on application performance measures.
 Monitoring your app’s performance is critical as marketers employ mobile analytics to improve mobile app usage and performance.

-Nevertheless, if you don’t track KPIs, You won’t be able to make effective decisions for your mobile applications, which may lead to app failure.
-And honestly, no one wants a fallout when all that is required is the examination of vital data for mobile apps.
+However, if you don’t track KPIs, you won’t be able to make effective decisions for your mobile applications, which may lead to app failure.
+And honestly, No one wants a fallout when all that is required is examining vital data for mobile apps.

-To guarantee that your user acquisition campaign operates as expected, you must track various measures, including acquisitions, engagement, activations, reachability, uninstall, etc. However, in addition to the essentials, consider the following mobile-specific KPIs to help speed up the success of your mobile app.
+To ensure that your user acquisition campaign operates as expected, you must track various metrics, including acquisitions, engagement, activations, reachability, uninstalls, etc. However, in addition to the essentials, consider the following mobile-specific KPIs to help speed up the success of your mobile app.

 Metrics and KPIs for Measuring Mobile App Performance

 To achieve your ultimate objectives, you must first decide on the set of KPIs that you want to track.
 Key performance indicators and measurements are used to assess app performance, and you can only do so if you know what you want to achieve.
 These variables are required to estimate and measure prospective success rates.